 Lemon Law in MichiganGet detailed Vehicle History Report in 3 Easy Steps

-You know you've got a problem when you spend as much time in you car dealer's loaner as you do in the new convertible you just dropped big bucks on.
+You know you've got a problem when you spend as much time in your car dealer's loaner as you do in the new convertible you just dropped big bucks on.
 Get a half-dozen people in one room and talk cars, and it's almost a certainty that one of them―or more―will have an automotive horror story.

 And while the dictionary defines a "lemon" as an automobile that is unsatisfactory or defective, for consumers the operative word is "headache."

 But there are alternatives to bonding with that loaner or spending your evenings calling all your friends to bum a ride to work.

-Michigan's 20-year-old Lemon Law offers consumers protection from being stuck with a defective vehicle, whether they've purchased it or leased it.
+Michigan's Lemon Law offers consumers protection from being stuck with a defective vehicle, whether they've purchased it or leased it.

 What's "defective"?
-In Michigan, the law defines a problem vehicle as one that has been out of service for more than 30 days for repair, or one that has been in the shop for the same repair unsuccessfully four or more times.
+In Michigan, the law defines a problem vehicle as one that has been out of service for 30 days or longer for repair, or one that has been in the shop for the same repair unsuccessfully with 4 attempts to fix the problem.

-You also need to report the defect within the first year of your ownership, even if you're the second or third or fourth owner―as long as the vehicle is under warranty.
+You also need to report the defect within 1 year of purchase, even if you're the second or third or fourth owner of the car―as long as the vehicle is under warranty.
 And it doesn't necessarily have to be a mechanical defect.
 Under the Michigan law, you have recourse for a persistent water leak, noxious odor, or paint problem.